ny4rlk0/Nyanet/README.md

 <a href="https://github.com/ny4rlk0/NyanetSourceCode">Source</a>

 > [!WARNING]
-> Install requirements first from ⚙️ => Install requirements.
-It will download and install neccesary files!
+> Install requirements first from ⚙️ => Download requirements check box.
+It will download and install neccesary files automatically!
 > <br>Only works on x64 Windows OS!
 > <br>Remove Kaspersky completely and add folder exclusion to ESET Antivirus to use Nyanet.
 Else software might not work as intended.
 > <br>Other AV's should be fine without doing anything.